grassrootseconomics/docs.grassecon.org/docs/commons/index.md

-# Introduction to Legal
+# Commons

-The following documentation is meant to give you templates on designing legal frameworks surrounding community driven financial instruments like Community Asset Vouchers and Commitment Pools.
+The Commons section holds legal and governance templates for community-driven financial instruments such as Community Asset Vouchers and Commitment Pools.

-This legal design for a Economic Commons utilizes the [Nondominium](https://wiki.p2pfoundation.net/Nondominium) recursive framework, where mutually defined Instruments are utilized by (General Members) who jointly oversee active stewards (Service Providers) subject to passive custodians (Guardians) with protective governance rights of arbitration and final veto.
+Grassroots Economics uses an Economic Commons frame so communities can define rights, responsibilities, instruments, service agreements, stewardship roles, and safeguards around shared systems.
+The legal design draws on the [Nondominium](https://wiki.p2pfoundation.net/Nondominium) recursive framework: members define instruments together, service providers maintain active infrastructure, and guardians hold protective governance rights such as arbitration and final veto.

 * [Glossary](/edu/glossary/) of terms.